iwalz/zendserverapi/README.md

 [PHP Doc](http://zs-apidoc.rubber-duckling.net)

 ## Installation via composer
-To install the Zend Server API phing integration, your <code>composer.json</code> file should look like this:
+To install the Zend Server API, your <code>composer.json</code> file should look like this:
 <pre>
 {
   "repositories": [